 - Folder for one system: This method will add a whole folder containing games for a single system (nes, genesis, etc).

 - RetroX Collection: This method will add a single folder containing games for multiple systems.
 This method is more advanced and it is recommended if you want to prepare an USB drive or SD card to just plug and play on your devices.

-Any of the three methods are supported when using local storage (internal/USB/SD card) and remote storage like DropBox and Google Drive.
+Any of the three methods are supported when using local storage (internal/USB/SD card) and all except RetroX Collection are supported when using remote storage like DropBox and Google Drive.
 Just keep in mind the following: